Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Someone who studies semantics is interested in words and what real-world object

-someone shouting “Fire!” has a very different meaning depending on if they’re
+someone shouting “Fire!” has a very different meaning if they are

-in charge of a seven-gun salute versus if they are sitting in a crowded movie theater.
+in charge of a seven-gun salute than it does if they are sitting in a crowded movie theater.